uwumouse/skipper/README.md

 ```

 `skipper` function takes 2 arguments:
-- `vid` (string | HTMLVideoElement) - An Element where skip points will be skipped
+- `vid` (string | HTMLVideoElement) - an Element where intervals will be skipped
-- `skipPoints` (array) - And array of objects that represent intrevals in video that will be skipped.
+- `skipPoints` (array) - an array of objects that represents intrevals in video that will be skipped.
 Interval object:
 ```js
 {